jMotif/jmotif-R/cran-comments.md

 ## Resubmission

-Fixed links.
-Now they are in "canonical" form.
+This is resubmission following up yesterday's rejection.
+Fixed links -- now they are in "canonical" form.

 ## Submission